thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 ChildBase.mixin(MixinCtor);

 // add any number of mixins
-ChildBase.mixin(MixinOne, MixinTwo, MixinThree, [MixinFour, MixinFive]);
+ChildBase.mixin(MixinOne, MixinTwo, MixinThree);
 {% endhighlight %}

 Mixins have never been easier to apply.
 One might wonder what happens with the arguments the Constructors expect, and you will be right on the money, passing arguments down the inheritance chain is one of the tedious tasks you have to perform, taking care what argument is passed to what constructor.
-Inher abstracts that away from you and provides every constructor, either it be a Parent or a Mixin, with the same arguments that were passed on instantiation.
+Cip abstracts that away from you and provides every constructor, either it be a Parent or a Mixin, with the same arguments that were passed on instantiation.

 {% highlight javascript %}
 var childBase = new ChildBase(2);